Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Performance Insights

-- The Longhorns average 73.3 points per game (47th in college basketball) while giving up 57.5 per outing (31st in college basketball).
+- The Longhorns average 73.3 points per game (47th in college basketball) while giving up 57.5 per contest (32nd in college basketball).
 They have a +538 scoring differential overall and outscore opponents by 15.8 points per game.

-- Texas' offense has been less productive in Big 12 matchups this season, tallying 72.3 points per contest, compared to its overall average of 73.3 PPG.
+- Texas is posting 72.3 points per game this year in conference action, which is 1 fewer points per game than its overall average (73.3).

-- Offensively, the Longhorns have performed better when playing at home this season, averaging 78.7 points per game, compared to 71.9 per game on the road.
+- Offensively, the Longhorns have fared better at home this season, posting 78.7 points per game, compared to 71.9 per game away from home.

+- Texas allows 53.8 points per game at home this season, compared to 63.9 away from home.

-- The Longhorns have been racking up 66.1 points per contest in their last 10 times on the court, an average that's significantly lower than the 73.3 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Longhorns have been racking up 66.1 points per game, an average that's significantly lower than the 73.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.